-The deed of trust is a type of deed that is only used in certain states.
+The deed of trust, also known as a trust deed, is a type of deed that is only used in certain states.
 Some states require this type of arrangement instead of using a traditional mortgage when buying a house.
 With this process, the buyer of the house gives the deed to the property to a mortgage lender.
 The mortgage lender that has to keep that deed and can only sell foreclose on the house and sell it if the borrower fails to meet the terms of the loan agreement.

 Both of these deeds have some specific legal requirements that must be met before they can be considered as valid.
 Both of these deeds have to have the signatures of both the grantor and the grantee involved in the transaction.
 The deed also has to be filed with the local county recorder's office so that it can become a matter of public record.
 Many people use the assistance of a real estate lawyer to help draft this document so that it can be upheld in court.